-A PEC is issued to captains/navigators that have experience from sailing in the fairways or areas covered by the PEC, after concluding a theoretical and practical test.
-For more information about PEC and midshipman PEC, see link to the right.
+A PEC is issued to captains/navigators that have experience from sailing in the fairways or areas covered by the PEC, after concluding a PEC examination.
+For more information about PEC and cadet PEC, see link to the right.

-Applicants for a PEC must meet the requirements of experience as set out in the compulsory pilotage regulations § 13, as adjusted by the regulations relating to the pilotage service on Svalbard § 2 first indent b) and c).
+Applicants for a PEC must meet the requirements of experience as set out in the compulsory pilotage regulations § 11 paragraph (2), as adjusted by the regulations relating to the pilotage service on Svalbard § 2 paragraph (1) letters b) and c).
 An applicant for PEC on Svalbard must, in addition to holding a valid deck officer certificate, have:

 - at least one year’s effective service as a duty navigator in Svalbard waters, where the area of service includes the waters or areas to which the application for a pilot exemption certificate relates.
 Up to 10 months of effective service as a duty navigator in polar waters may be counted, or:

 - completed the midshipman pilot exemption certificate programme for Svalbard, or:

 - been responsible, during the last two sailing seasons, for navigation during a total of at least five passings in each direction in the waters or areas to which the application for a pilot exemption certificate relates.
 For vessels not servicing regular routes, instead of five passings in each direction, service as a duty navigator during 3 representative voyages of at least 1 week in the areas to which the application for a pilot exemption certificate relates may be counted.
 The voyages must have been undertaken with the vessel or vessels to which the application for a pilot exemption certificate relates or an equivalent vessel.